lbl-srg/modelica-buildings/userGuide/source/development.rst

 We welcome contributions of new models and suggestions for how to improve the library.
 Models that are contributed need to follow the following guidelines, as this is needed to integrate them in the library, make them accessible to users and further maintain them:

- * They should be of general interest also to other users and well documented and tested.
+ * They should be of general interest to other users and well documented and tested.
  * They need to follow the coding conventions described in

   - the `Buildings library user guide <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_,